michaelruhl/MobileJobSearcher/README.md

 Using the JSearch API, MobileJobSearcher is an intuitive, modern looking React Native Mobile application.
 Search for Nearby and Popular jobs from the palm of your hand!

+# Test it out!

+Download the Expo Go application on your Android mobile device.
+Open the Expo Go app and scan the QR code located at this URL --> https://expo.dev/@mruhl14/futurefinder?serviceType=classic&distribution=expo-go

+_Apple Users_ Unfortunately as it stands right now, the Expo Go app will only open Expo projects either developed by the apple user or projects that have invited the apple user directly.

 # ScreenShots

 !["screenshot description"](https://github.com/michaelruhl/MobileJobSearcher/blob/master/assets/images/Screenshot_20230514-193803.png)